 |All Other Library Users||Library Use Only|

 Equipment is available in the Multimedia Library for the use of most formats.
 Availability is on a first come, first served basis.
 Five viewing rooms are also available for small groups to use for watching films.
+Two of these rooms are equipped for video game usage (PS3, Wii, and XBOX 360).

 Researching the Collection: